White Dog (1982 film): Reception

 Because of its limited release, it only grossed $46,509.
-The film was praised by critics upon its release, particularly for its treatment of racism and Fuller's directorial talents.
+The film received critical acclaim upon its release, particularly for its treatment of racism and Fuller's directorial talents.
 On the review aggregator website Rotten Tomatoes, 94% of 17 critics' reviews are positive, with an average rating of 8/10.
 Dave Kehr, of the Chicago Tribune, praised Fuller for "pulling no punches" in the film and for his use of metaphors to present racism "as a mental disease, for which there may or may not be a cure."
 Kehr considered the film less melodramatic or bizarre than Fuller's earlier works, which was also positive since it left the film "clean and uncluttered with a single, concentrated line of development mounting toward a single, crushingly pessimistic moral insight."
 Entertainment Weeklys Kim Moran called it a "uncompromising, poignant examination of racism" and felt it was one of Fuller's most inspired films and a "gripping, meditative, and ultimately beautiful achievement."
 Video Business reviewer Cyril Pearl called it "bombastic, odd and quite chilling" and felt the film was an antiracist work that "deserve[d] an audience."

 Full of startling close-ups and arresting visual contrasts (above all the stirring image of the ebony hand soothing the hound's snarling pale snout), it's a work that envisions racism not with a guttersnipe's shrill righteousness but with a scarred humanist's awareness of how ignorance and pain can be toxically ingrained into the fiber of society.